SegersIan/knowledge-base/content/cybersecurity/social-engineering.md

       * I believe it's true, but its wrong
     *** Disinformation - Not True, *with* malicious intent
     *** Malinformation - based on reaility, but consciously removed context and using exaggeration *with* malicious intent
-  * CISA recommends "TRUST" oricess to counter mis/disinformation
+  * CISA recommends "TRUST" process to counter mis/disinformation
     *** Tell your story
     *** Ready your team
     *** Understand and assess MDM.